xinghalok/Daibities-Prediction/README.md

 # Daibities-Prediction
-The main aim of this project to Predict that the Patient is having Daibities or Not.
+The main aim of this project to make Prediction so that the we can know Patient is having Daibities or Not.